Quantitative characterization of finite simple groups: a complement: Group, quantity and graph

 \begin{pro} Study finite groups with $\diam(\Gamma(G))=2$, $3$, $4$. \end{pro}

 In the case of solvable groups, the literature \cite{96, 152} respectively investigated finite solvable groups with $\diam(\Gamma(G))=2$ and $\diam(\Gamma(G))=3$.

-In \cite{112} they further discussed the case of a prime graph being a tree based on the work in reference \cite{111}, i.e., a connected graph without loops.
+Lucido \cite{112} further discussed the case of a prime graph being a tree based on the work in reference \cite{111}, i.e., a connected graph without loops.
 The following result was obtained:

 \begin{thm} If the prime graph of a finite group $G$ is a tree, then $|\pi(G)|\leqslant 8$. \end{thm}